San Pablo Reservoir is an East Bay gem, which offers opportunities to get on the water or view the lake from hiking trails and picnic spots.

 Things to Do

 Near the children’s playground, lawn and visitor center/café, San Pablo’s picnic sites have great lake views.
-Sites have 3 tables and barbeques, and gazebos have shade canopies.
+Sites have tables and barbeques, and a few have gazebos.
 There are 9 group picnic sites (4 with gazebos) which can be reserved for $60 to $260.
-One gazebo is ADA accessible.

 San Pablo Reservoir is stocked regularly with trout and catfish, and is known as one of the finest fisheries in the East Bay.
 Pick up a fishing license, bait and tackle at the visitor center, and talk with knowledgeable staff who can give you tips on the best fishing spots.
 California fishing license and EBMUD fishing permit required.